MazinLab/MKIDGen3/README.md

     cd ~/src/mkidgen3
     pip install -e '.[server,plotting]'

+You will likely want to do this in the `pynq-venv` (`source /etc/profile.d/pynq_venv.sh` as root) otherwise you will manually have to install the `xrfclk` package and the (patched) `xrfdc` package as they are not published on pypi or conda-forge

 To use the interpreter within PyCharm use /usr/local/share/pynq-venv/bin/python as the remote interpreter, execute with sudo, and ensure that the following envirnoment variables are set:

     BOARD=RFSoC4x2